veratinous/100_days_of_code/day_4/README.md

-#Day 4 challenge

-##Challenge Write a Python Code that and takes in more than one input(n) and performs a Mathematical Operation to print out the FInal Result
+Write a Python Code that and takes in more than one input(n) and performs a Mathematical Operation to print out the FInal Result

-###Steps  to Solve the Challenge
+Steps  to Solve the Challenge
     1. Create a List of Possible Operation
     2. If the input is in the List Created Pass else request the User to enter an input again
     3. Create a List to Store Number to perform Operation.